lordmx/devops-test-task/README.md

 1. Make Dockerfile for App
 2. Make docker-compose.yml to set up whole environment (app, redis, mongo) + monitoring (influxdb + grafana + cadvisor)

+You allowed to use redis, mongo, influxdb, grafana, cadvisor etc. images from [docker hub](https://hub.docker.com)

 So, as result we expected to have Dockerfile, so it'll be possible to execute

 ```